matheus-pereira/elric/website/versioned_docs/version-27.1/ExpectAPI.md

 When you're writing tests, you often need to check that values meet certain conditions. `expect` gives you access to a number of "matchers" that let you validate different things.

-For additional Jest matchers maintained by the Jest Community check out [`jest-extended`](https://github.com/jest-community/jest-extended).
+For additional elric matchers maintained by the elric Community check out [`elric-extended`](https://github.com/elric-community/elric-extended).

 ## Methods